iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Network-Shard

 In a future update to the network, IOTA will likely have shards containing subsets of the Tangle.
 While this is currently not the case, the space in the DID is reserved and implementations should be able to handle this extra field.
 The value can currently be ignored.
+If the `network-shard` is present, `iota-network` must be present and therefore cannot be omitted.

 ### IOTA-Tag